pipoe2h/calmworkshop/calm_marketplace/calm_marketplace.rst

 Takeaways
 +++++++++

-- Nutanix Calm is a fully integrated component of the Nutanix stack.
-Easily enabled, highly available out of the box in a Scale Out Prism Central deployment, and takes advantage of non-disruptive One Click upgrades for new features and fixes.
-- By using different projects assigned to different clusters and users, administrators can ensure that workloads are deployed the right way each time.
-For example, a developer can be a Project Admin for a dev/test project, so they have full control to deploy to their development clusters or to a cloud, while having Read Only access to production projects, allowing them access to logs but no ability to alter production workloads.
-- The Blueprint Editor provides a simple UI for modeling potentially complex applications.
-- Blueprints are tied to SSP Projects which can be used to enforce quotas and role based access control.
-- Having a Blueprint install and configure binaries means no longer creating specific images for individual applications.
-Instead the application can be modified through changes to the Blueprint or installation script, both of which can be stored in source code repositories.
-- Variables allow another dimension of customizing an application without having to edit the underlying Blueprint.
-- Application status can be monitored in real time.
-- Applications typically span across multiple VMs, each responsible for different services.
-Calm is capable of automated and orchestrating full applications.
-- Dependencies between services can be easily modeled in the Blueprint Editor.
-- Users can quickly provision entire application stacks for production or testing for repeatable results without time lost to manual configuration.
 - By using pre-seeded Blueprints from the Nutanix Marketplace, users can quickly try out new applications.
 - Marketplace Blueprints can be cloned and modified to suit a user's needs.
 For example, the pre-seeded LAMP Blueprint could be a starting point for a developer looking to swap PHP for a Go application server.
 - Marketplace Blueprints can use local disk images or automatically download associated disk images.
 Users can create their own keys and slipstream them into Blueprints (via cloud-init) to control access.